tombannister01/Frogger-JavaScript/README.md

 - For the car positions I used an array to specify the positions I wanted my cars at.
 I used the same method when loading and rendering my logs.

+-
+## Biggest wins

+- The biggest win for me on this project was that it only took me a short amount of time to workout the logic for the grid to be displayed.
+This became useful in the long run as it saved some time for other areas.

+## Challenges

+- The biggest challange for me was getting the frog to stay on the log and getting them to move on the same squares without falling off into the river.
+This took a few days but managed to solve it using a boolean.

+## Lessons Learned

+- From the project i learnt how to manage my time properly as it was my first project I had no experience with project deadlines.
+This skill will prove useful for future projects.